The St George River meanders its way through a broad, relatively flat bank of sand on its way out to the sea. On the outgoing tide,

 that there are submerged rocks, strong currents, high surf and snakes along this stretch of beach.

 The marker indicates the approximate location of the car park on the side of the Great Ocean Road.
+If the map is not zoomed in locally, as can occur with some browsers, simply click or tap on "View Larger Map" below.

 If you would like to leave a comment about this swimming hole, please fill in the comment box below.
 I'm particularly interested in your